-Oil and its derivatives will remain the most efficient and economical energy source for a few more decades, until its scarcity makes it uncompetitive.
-We cannot wait that long.
-Free-market timing could take as long as a century given the latest discoveries of shale gas reserves and soon Alaska and Antartica.
-The switch has to be accelerated through political stimulation, limiting supply and demand of fossil energy.
+Oil and its derivatives will remain the most efficient and economical energy source for a few more decades, until their scarcity makes them uncompetitive.
+We cannot wait for that long.
+Free-market timing could take as long as a century given latest discoveries of shale gas reserves and soon in Alaska and Antartica.
+The switch has to be accelerated through political stimulation, strategically controlling supply and demand of fossil energy.

-Limiting oil supply means implementing quotas or taxes.
+Limiting supply means implementing quotas or taxes.
 Quotas would basically regulate the volumes of fossil fuels extracted.
 Since entire nations rely on oil, this approach is impossible with our fragmented political system.
-We need to find a model in which the rich countries which are the largest oil consumers, compensate the oild producing countries for their transition to a clean economic model - in which oil will be only a fraction of their GDP.
-This can happen through redistribution of the "carbon tax" paid by the rich to oil producers and poor countries, during a period of transition.
-The "carbon tax" is based on the "full cost" to the society of the polluting energy, not only the cost of its extraction and refinement, but an estimated cost of its polluting impact.
+We need to find a model in which rich countries - which are the largest oil consumers - compensate oil producing countries for their transition to a clean economic model, after which oil will only be a tiny fraction of their GDP.
+This can happen through the redistribution of a global carbon tax to oil producers during their period of transition - to be funded primarily by rich countries.
+A carbon tax compensates for the full cost to the society of the polluting energy, not only its extraction and refinement cost.

-Either way, only a global public strategy can bring about this economic change.
+A global public strategy must be the driver of this economic change.
 If only one country implements a green taxation, it makes it uncompetitive against the ones continuing with the short-term free-market appeal of oil.
-Global economic actors can still use cheap oil where they don't face this "nuisance".
+Global economic actors can still use cheap oil where they don't face this nuisance.
 Oil producers continue to produce...
-If one country cuts its fossil production, the state runs out of business and cannot take care of its people.
+If one country cuts its fossil production, the country/state runs out of business and cannot take care of its people.
 A cohesive program can only be implemented with at least the largest countries acting in unison and with solidarity.

-If we are all serious about the challenge, each government should become both a taxer of pollution and a stimulator of massive investments in new energy sources.
+If we are all serious about the challenge, each government becomes both a taxer of pollution and a stimulator of massive investments in new energy sources.
 The goal is to create a long-term economic acceleration for new energies, attractive enough to investors to bring the private sector in - while helping oil producers and poor countries to transition.
 The action of governments should be clear and sustained in duration.
-Private investments can then rely on stable regulations to have time to make a profit, regardless of a long or difficult economic cycle.
+Private investments can then rely on stable regulations to have time to make a profit, regardless of a demanding economic cycle.

-The cycle of the energy sector is very intensive in capital from the very beginning.
+The cycle of the energy sector is long and very intensive in capital from the very beginning.
 It takes investment in research and development, then in establishing an adequate industrial ecosystem (supply chain) and finally in marketing to new users.
-Only many years later comes the full return on the start-up investment.
-Such a cycle scares private investors away unless governments ignite and support this sort of change consistently.
+Only years later comes a full return on the start-up investment.
+Such a cycle can scare investors away unless governments ignite and support the change consistently.
 It is difficult for consumers alone, though informed, to willingly pay a higher premium for a greener product if given a choice - in particular during a recession.
 Investors also have short-term alternatives, while ecologic returns have a longer cycle.

-Renewable resources have already made possible high-speed trains, electric or hybrid vehicles, self-sufficient "eco" houses, wind farms and solar power...
-The path for investment is clearly established and waits for a large stimulus that will change the reality of transportation and lifestyle.
-The public sector must take true leadership.
+Renewable resources have already engendered high-speed trains, electric or hybrid vehicles, self-sufficient eco houses, wind farms and solar power...
+The path for investment is clearly established and waits for a large stimulus that will change the reality of energy, transportation and lifestyles.
+The public sector has to take true initial leadership.

 Our challenge creates its own opportunity: a new green sector will re-energize our whole economy.
-It is the clean energy growth story that every investor has been waiting for.
+This is the clean energy growth story that every investor has been waiting for.
 If the public sector starts, the private sector will take over assuming regulations are clear and support a solid long-term model.
 There should be no political back-pedaling.